 - 1. Open GLES20Renderer.java in the src folder - 2.
 Add setup code which will be run once at the start in the onSurfaceCreated() method.
 This performs startup action such as, for example, loading shaders, enabling OpenGL ES states, and loading textures. - 3.
 Place the code which will draw each frame in the onDrawFrame() method

 3.3.1 Testing the sample

 To build and run the sample for an Android device:

-- Go to the root directory of the Mali SDK and run: bash build-android-sdk.sh Template - The APK file (Android Package) is created in samples/android-sdk/Template/bin. - Deploy and run the sample on an Android device, run: bash deploy-android-sdk.sh Template
+- 1. Go to the root directory of the Mali SDK.

+- 2. For Linux, run:

+- bash build-android-sdk.sh Template